 Time management is one of the biggest internal struggles that freelancers face and being productive becomes a major challenge.
 Everyone gets 24 hours each day and if you do not make the most of them, your productivity suffers, alongside your source of income.

 To succeed as a freelancer (indeed in any profession), you need to be great at managing your time effectively.
 Having a schedule provides structure to your day and allows you to get more done in good time.

 Here are a few tips to help you structure your day for success:

 Before you retire for the day, make a list of the things you will need to accomplish the next day; then set out action plans on how to accomplish them.
 They may not necessarily be in any particular order but planning your day the night before, helps you to know exactly what you want to do the next day and gives you clarity on the things you hope to achieve.

 When planning your day, it helps to be realistic about the number of tasks you can accomplish in a day.
 If you pile up many tasks in one day, you may end up getting burnout or feeling disappointed that you didn’t check out everything on your list.

 This particular method has helped me stay organized and productive as each time I plan my day ahead, I find myself achieving more than I usually would if I didn’t have a plan.

-Do the difficult things first
+Do the difficult things first (swallow the frog)

-You see that task you have been avoiding, that is the one you need to tackle first.
+You see that task you have been avoiding?
+That is the one you need to tackle first.
 It is important to do that hard task first and get it out of the way; that way, you know you have accomplished a big part of your day and other tasks become simpler in comparison.
 Even if you do not accomplish any other thing, you can still say you did something at least.